yasserhous/Kali-VM/README.md

 I found an interesting type of command that can crash my linux system: :(){ :|:& };:

 This code is called a fork bomb.
+Fork bombs are a type DOS attack(Denial of Service) .
+Leverages Linux's concept called forking. essentially will create an inifite amount of copies of a program.
+It will then exhaust all the resources of a computer.

+I ran my first fork bomb !
+Here is a clip of how it looked: